JohnaDev/CBEffects/README.md

 - This project is NOT free to sell for any amount of money
 - This project is NOT free to sell for anything else
 - This project is NOT free to credit yourself with
-`license.finish()`

-Note on the Truffle license:
-The Truffle license is for all things open-source.
-Feel free to use it in any product of yours - in fact, please spread it around as much as possible!
-Kindly don't change it's name, though, no matter how weird you think it is...

 ### Using this Repository ###